syncfusion-content/xamarin-docs/Xamarin/ComboBox/Maximum-display-item-with-Expander.md

 ---
 layout: post
 title: LoadMore in Syncfusion SfComboBox control for Xamarin.Forms
-description: This section will deswcribe about how to restrict maximum suggestion to be displayed in Xamarin.Forms SfComboBox.
+description: This section describes how to restrict the maximum suggestion to be displayed in Xamarin.Forms SfComboBox.
 platform: xamarin
 control: SfComboBox
 documentation: ug